tarudesu/tarudesu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am presently serving as a lecturer at the University of Information Technology, Vietnam National University Ho Chi Minh City.
-- As an undergraduate, I focused on social media text mining under the mentorship of Dr. [Dr. Kiet Van Nguyen](https://www.researchgate.net/profile/Kiet-Nguyen-14) and Assoc.
-Prof. [Ngan Luu-Thuy Nguyen](https://dblp.org/pid/174/4407.html).
+- As an undergraduate, I focused on social media text mining under the mentorship of [Dr. Kiet Van Nguyen](https://www.researchgate.net/profile/Kiet-Nguyen-14) and [Assoc.
+Prof. Ngan Luu-Thuy Nguyen](https://dblp.org/pid/174/4407.html).
-- During my master's studies, I had the privilege of being supervised by Prof. [Prof. Sakriani Sakti](https://hai-lab.naist.jp/profile/ssakti/index.html), where I delved into zero-resource speech processing and speech-to-speech translation.
+- During my master's studies, I had the privilege of being supervised by [Prof. Sakriani Sakti](https://hai-lab.naist.jp/profile/ssakti/index.html), where I delved into zero-resource speech processing and speech-to-speech translation.
 This work sparked a profound interest in linguistics and motivated me to explore this field further.

 Currently, I am passionate about leveraging AI to preserve and revive endangered languages.
 Also, my research is centered on the automatic generation of data to address the challenges of limited resources.